Recertifying By CERPs: Your Step-By-Step Guide

 (Still with us?
 Good!)

-STEP TWO: Take the Continuing Education Self-Assessment
+STEP TWO: Taking the Continuing Education Self-Assessment

 Everyone who wants to recertify by CERPs must complete IBLCE’s new testing tool to identify gaps in their knowledge and skills.
 Then, those gaps must be filled with CERPs.